Quantum spectral method for gradient and Hessian estimation: Introduction

 The main difficulty is the error analysis caused by the numerical methods.
 In practice, we only have a function $\tilde{f}(\x)$ that is close to $\x^T H \x$.
 To use the above idea, we hope that $\frac{1}{2}(\tilde{f}(\x+\y)-\tilde{f}(\x))$ is close to $ \Bra{\x} H \Ket{\y} + \frac{1}{2}\Bra{\y} H \Ket{\y}$ for any fixed $\y$, say $\y=\Ket{i}$.
 For the spectral method, this is easy to satisfy.
-However, the finite difference method is based on Taylor expansion, which gives a good approximation when the norms of $\x,\y$ are small.
+However, the finite difference method is based on Taylor expansion, which provides a good approximation only when the norms of $\x,\y$ are small.
 Choosing a $\y$ with a small norm, such as $\y=\Ket{i}/\sqrt{d}$, will increase the query complexity because we will obtain an approximation of $H\y$ (which is $H\Ket{i}/\sqrt{d}$ in this example, whereas what we really want is an approximation of $H\Ket{i}$).
 It is hard to avoid this due to the nature of the finite difference method.
-This is the main reason why the query complexity of the quantum algorithm based on the finite difference method is higher than the one based on the spectral method, as seen in Theorems \ref{thm: intro, Hessian using spectral} and \ref{thm: intro, Hessian using finite difference}.
+This is the main reason why the query complexity of the quantum algorithm based on the finite difference method is higher than that based on the spectral method, as seen in Theorems \ref{thm: intro, Hessian using spectral} and \ref{thm: intro, Hessian using finite difference}.
+However, it is important to note that this does not imply that the finite difference method has reached its optimal performance in Hessian estimation.
+While our approach shows that the spectral method outperforms the finite difference method, it remains possible that more efficient quantum algorithms could be developed using other techniques based on the finite difference method.

-When the Hessian is promised to be $s$-sparse, then randomly generating $k:=\widetilde{O}(s)$ samples $\y_1,\ldots,\y_k$ is enough for us to determine $H$.
-Now we can determine $H$ by solving a linear system $HY=B$, with $Y=[\y_1,\ldots,\y_k]$ and $B$ the output matrix of gradient estimation with input $Y$.
+When the Hessian is promised to be $s$-sparse, then randomly generating $k:=\widetilde{O}(s)$ samples $\y_1,\ldots,\y_k$ is sufficient to determine $H$.
+Now we can determine $H$ by solving a linear system $HY=B$, where $Y=[\y_1,\ldots,\y_k]$ and $B$ is the output matrix of gradient estimation with input $Y$.
 With this idea, we can propose two new quantum algorithms presented in Theorems \ref{thm: intro new2} and \ref{thm: intro new1}.
 Due to the reason mentioned above, even in the sparse case, there is only a saving of $\sqrt{d}$ for the finite difference method.
-However, the quantum spectral method can be exponentially faster than classical algorithms.
+Similarly, in the sparse case, more efficient approaches based on the finite difference method may also exist.
+Moreover, it is worth noting that our algorithm based on the spectral method achieves a result, with a query complexity of $\widetilde{O}(s/\varepsilon)$, which is independent of $d$.